fablabbcn/smartcitizen-docs/docs/Guides/Update the firmware.md

 	* After the update you just done, you can configure your kit as a new device following the [onboarding](https:start.smartcitizen.me) process or use your previous token as explained before.

 !!! tip "Obtain your firmware version remotely (advanced)"
-	If you are an advance user managing a big deployment of devices you can obtain remotely the version of all the kits you have registered by looking at the `hardware_info` property of each of your devices using the platform API `/v0/devices/`
+	If you are an advance user managing a big deployment of devices you can obtain remotely the version of all the Kits you have registered by looking at the `hardware_info` property of each of your devices using the platform API `/v0/devices/`.
+When your Kit is in Wi-Fi mode, it publishes the information daily.

 	```json
 	"hardware_info": {